Check your tradesmen

-1. Ask your tradesman what trade association they belong to
+1. Ask your tradesman what association they belong to

 2. Call the association and ask if your tradesman is a member.
-If the association has an online search function for its members, we have directly linked to it below.
+If the association has an online search function, we have directly linked to it below.
 Be aware that these links quickly become outdated

 If your builder says he/she is a member of TrustMark or has the logo on their van then give TrustMark a ring on 01344 630 804 to check they are members and are qualified to do the work you want them to carry out.
 If a firm is TrustMark registered, it is working to a code of practice aimed at giving you greater confidence and protection.

 General Builder Trade Associations

 National Federation of Builders

 NFB members are “strictly vetted and have undergone a range of reference checks, safeguarding and giving you peace of mind”.
 Their search function allows you to check or find a builder in your area or by company name.

 Federation of Master Builders

 FMB have “thousands of vetted members”, although check their membership criteria as there are different levels of criteria and checks for different types of members.
 You can check your FMB registered tradesman is legitimate by using their Check a Member page

 Electricians, Plumbers and Heating Engineers Trade Associations